-Scunthorpe United Football Club would like to remind supporters about our zero-tolerance policy with regards to throwing objects, as well as the use and carrying of pyrotechnics.
+Scunthorpe United Football Club would like to remind supporters about a zero-tolerance policy with regards to throwing objects as well as the use and carrying of pyrotechnics.

-The club are aware that a very small minority of supporters have been involved in incidents of this nature, as recently as United's last home game against Notts County, and any supporter identified to have committed such an act will be banned by the club and also subject to the possibility of criminal prosecution and football banning orders.
+The club are aware that a very small minority of supporters have been involved in incidents of this nature, as recently as our last home game against Carlisle United on New Year's Day, and any supporter identified to have committed such an act will be banned by the club and also subject to the possibility of criminal prosecution and football banning orders.

-Scunthorpe United Football Club will continue to work closely with the police and football authorities to stamp out this, and other types, of spectator misconduct.
+There will be stringent searches taking place ahead of Saturday's home fixture against Newport County, and Scunthorpe United will continue to work closely with the police and football authorities to stamp out this, and other types, of spectator misconduct.

 We would also like to remind supporters that if there are incidents of this nature reported, then the Football Association have the power to impose serious financial penalties on the club.

-You can also contact the club in confidence about any incident you wish to report or discuss after any game by calling 07921 406126 or emailing email@example.com.
+You can also contact the club in confidence after any game about any incident you wish to report or discuss by calling 01724 747680